Arcus92/bot-manager/README.md

 ## Expressions

 The idea of the json configuration is that everything can be represented as an expression.
 The application defines the expressions.
+See the example below.

-An expression starts with an `$` followed by the expression type name.
+An expression is defined in json by an `$` followed by the expression type name.

-The available expressions can be extended by plugins.
-For example: there is currently an [OpenAI](https://openai.com/) submodule that can return GPT chat responses.
+See [Api Documentation](https://arcus92.github.io/bot-manager/api/index.html) for a list of all expressions and how they work.

 ## Docker